magic-ike/leanfolio/README.md

 - Go to `pages/_app.js` and replace `<title>John Smith</title>` with `<title>Your Name</title>`.

 - Go to `data/portfolio.js` and replace the dummy data with your own.

+- To add a favicon to your site, put your `favicon.ico` file directly in the `public` folder.

 ### Spotify (Optional)